By Andrew Heideman, PT/ATC

 - Nerve conduction survey

-To monitor your progress, these tests may be repeated every few weeks.
+To monitor your progress, repeat the tests every few weeks.
 In mild cases, BP injuries respond well to non-surgical treatments such as:

 - Physical therapy to learn safe exercises that may help restore function in the shoulders, arms, and hands

 - Corticosteroid injections that will help manage pain during the healing process

 - Assistive devices such as splints, braces, and compression sleeves